benedictjones/SimpleEAs/README.md

 # SimpleEAs
-Python library for some simple Evolutionary Algorithms
+Python library for some simple Evolutionary Algorithms.
+These follow an ask/tell work flow where one:
+- new trial members/sample are requested using ask(), these need to me manually evaluated
+- the fitness socores are then fed back to the object with tell() to enable a population update

+## Algorithms
+Algorithms to me implemented:
+- Differential Evolution (DE)
+- OpenAI ES (OAIES)